dwkim606/IPPBA/README.md

 ## How to run:

-Type "make all", then "./test" to run the program.
+Type "make all", then "./test" to run.

 ## Parameter selection:
+There are two parameter sets for 2048-bit biometric and 145832-bit biometric each.
-Comment in and out the parameter set in define.h file.
+Comment in/out the corresponding parameter set in define.h file.
+Then run the code.

 # License